Zenoleader/MGS-Bot/Custom Files/README.md

 ------------------------------------------------------------------------------------------------------------------------------------------------------
 # **MGS Economy ToS**

-**1. Terms of Service:** MGS has a new economy feature that is very fun when people don't use it for the wrong reasons. **With these terms, we will specify what we do when you use the economy & what is not allowed.** Note: All the normal ToS for MGS apply here, so we won't specify the normal terms.
+**1. Terms of Service:** MGS has a new economy feature that is very fun when people don't use it for the wrong reasons. **With these terms, we will specify what we do when you use the economy & what is not allowed.** Note: All the normal ToS for MGS apply here, so we won't specify the normal terms. ⚠THESE TERMS HAVE BEEN IN EFFECT SINCE 3/1/2023⚠

 **2. Logging:** MGS does log all the actions with the economy except for fishing & hunting.
 We store things such as your **User ID, Guild ID's, User Tags, and profile pictures**.
 We store all that with quick.db & it's in private channels only developers have access to.